 Just because a state recognizes out-of-state medical marijuana cards and certificates doesn’t necessarily mean you can go into a dispensary and buy medical cannabis.
-Yes, some dispensaries do allow this if you ring ahead and ask.
-Still, more often than not, there are rules in place prohibiting patients from another state from purchasing medical cannabis.
-What having a valid medical marijuana card does do, however, is give you some level of legal protection under another state’s medical marijuana program.
+While some dispensaries make allowances, there are rules prohibiting patients from other states from purchasing medical cannabis.
+What having a valid medical marijuana card does do, however, is give you a level of legal protection under another state’s medical marijuana program.

 Here’s a look at what’s allowed for out-of-state MMJ patients under various states’ medical marijuana reciprocity programs, if they have one.
 We have not included all states — just ones with some form of reciprocity available, where recreational cannabis is legal, and the states where Leafwell offers telehealth services.